docsforadobe/premiere-plugin-guide/docs/intro/plugin-installation.md

 !!! note
     This does not work for After Effects plugins loaded by AE, although it does work for AE plugins loaded in Premiere Pro.

 In the plugins folder, look for the appropriate blacklist file, and append the the filename of the plugin to the file (e.g. BadPlugin, not BadPlugin.prm).
-If the file doesn’t exist, create it first.
-“Blocklist.txt” contains names of plugins blacklisted from all apps.
-Plugins can be blocked from loading in specific apps by including them in “Blocklist Adobe Premiere Pro.txt”, or “Blocklist After Effects.txt”, etc.
+If the file doesn't exist, create it first.
+"Blocklist.txt" contains names of plugins blacklisted from all apps.
+Plugins can be blocked from loading in specific apps by including them in "Blocklist Adobe Premiere Pro.txt", or "Blocklist After Effects.txt", etc.

 ---